rickyplc/chrome-extension-linky/readme.md

-# Omniplex Learning Technical Test
+# Chrome Extension - Linky

 ## Getting Started

 1. Clone this repository locally
-2. You may need to install esbuild using `npm -g install esbuild`
+2. Use `nvm` to install (_[How to install?](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)_) the correct version of Node.js, currently `22.11.0` from the `.nvmrc` file
+3. Run `nvm use` to switch to the correct version of node
+4. Run `npm install` to install the dependencies
-3. Run `npm run build`
+5. Run the build script `npm run build` to compile the extension

 ## Loading into Chrome